GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

+---
+title: SPARQL as understood by Tracker
-Title: SPARQL as understood by Tracker
+short-description: SPARQL as understood by Tracker
-Slug: sparql-and-tracker
+...

 This section describes the choices made by Tracker in its interpretation of the SPARQL documents, as well as its extensions and divergences.